netscale-technologies/netcomp_rcp_doc/doc/views.md

 device_id|string|If provided, returns a single hub info device_id4|string|Last four digits of device_id label_prefix|string
-patient_uid|string or null
-office_uid|string or null|
+has_patient|boolean|Filter devices having or not having a patient patient_uid|string or null office_uid|string or null|
 organization_uid|string or null|